1896 United States presidential election in Minnesota

 The 1896 United States presidential election in Minnesota took place on November 3, 1896.
 All contemporary 45 states were part of the 1896 United States presidential election.
-Minnesota voters chose nine electors to the Electoral College, which selected the president and vice president.
+State voters chose nine electors to the Electoral College, which selected the president and vice president.

 Minnesota was won by the Republican nominees, former Ohio Governor William McKinley and his running mate Garret Hobart of New Jersey.
+They defeated the Democratic and Populist nominees, former Representative William Jennings Bryan and his running mate former Representative Thomas E. Watson.
+McKinley won the state by a margin of 15.73%.

+Bryan would lose Minnesota to McKinley again four years later and would later lose the state again in 1908 to William Howard Taft.